Inventory2

 As your business grew, you discovered you couldn’t do everything yourself anymore.
 So when you needed supplies, you assigned someone else to go to the store and purchase what you needed.
 Maybe you gave this person cash, a check, or the company credit card – or perhaps you had an open account at a particular store.
 In any case, it worked pretty well.
 After all, you only had a few employees, so if there was an issue with something you needed or purchased, it was easy to ask someone about it.

 Now, as your business scales, purchasing is threatening to get out of hand.
 You’re buying from several vendors, and they each have their own way of doing things.
 Sometimes you order over the phone, sometimes online, and occasionally even send someone to pick up items in person.
 It’s getting more and more challenging to keep track of all your cheques and balances.
-All the while, your stockroom or warehouse is piling up with all the wrong items – while you keep running out of the stuff you need daily.
+All the while, your stockroom or warehouse is piling up with all the wrong items – while you keep running out of the stock you need daily.

 As your business scales up, the purchasing process changes